saappo/biblequizai/README.md

-# Bible Quiz Application
+# Bible Quiz AI

-A Flask-based Bible quiz application with multiple difficulty levels and user interaction features.
+A Flask-based Bible quiz application with multiple difficulty levels and user interaction features, deployed on Render.

 ## Features